 Nam Prig Pud Mungsa Vrat | Vegetarian Chili Paste Recipe

-When I saw this recipe for Vegetarian Chili Paste on the website of Thai table, I immediately wanted to make it and bookmarked the recipe.
-This has been sitting in my folder for almost 8 months and now when I finally made it, I was so glad that I did.
+When I saw this Vegetarian Chili Paste recipe on the website of Thai Table, I immediately wanted to make it and bookmarked the recipe.
+This has been sitting in my folder for almost 8 months, and now that I have finally made it, I am so glad that I did.

-This Vegetarian Chili paste is going to be one condiment, which I will be using in almost all the dishes.
+This Vegetarian Chili paste is going to be one condiment that I will be using in almost all the dishes.
 The distinctive spicy flavor that we get in Thai dishes and Chinese dishes, when we order the food hot (spicy) is from this chili paste.

-The other day, I used this Vegetarian Chili Paste as a side for the idli and all I can say is, it was simply WOW!
-It reminded me of the Poondu milagai podi and I kept going back to it again and again.
-Also it tasted great with Kichdi and Dosa.
-I am yet to try with Parathas.
+The other day, I used this Vegetarian Chili Paste as a side for the idlis, and all I can say is, it was simply WOW!
+It reminded me of the Poondu milagai podi, and I kept going back to it again and again.
+Also, it tasted great with Kichdi and Dosa.
+I have yet to try with Parathas.

-My older son who loves garlic, had it with his thachi Mammam (Curd rice) and he was all praise for it.
-The aroma of the shallots and garlic still linger in my kitchen and if you are a spice and garlic lover, this recipe is for you.
+My older son, who loves garlic, had it with his thachi Mammam (Curd rice), and he was all praise for it.
+The aroma of the shallots and garlic still lingers in my kitchen, and if you are a spice and garlic lover, this recipe is for you.

 Preparation time - 10 mins